MishaGalin/AutoBrightnessControl/README.md

 Latest version (v1.3.5): https://drive.google.com/file/d/1Swpnr_JyXf6xic5yA71nK4ir8VznQFti/view?usp=sharing

-Since the .exe file size exceeds the GitHub limit of 100 MB, I uploaded the latest to Google Drive.
+Since the .exe file size in the latest update exceeds the GitHub limit of 100 MB, I uploaded it to Google Drive.
 The latest update uses an optimized DXcam library for screen capture, which also fixes a bug that disrupts the program when running full-screen applications, including games.

 This app is very easy to use, all you have to do is to run brightness_control.exe (unless you want to change something with arguments).
 You don't need to have python interpreter or any python libraries installed.